xbgit/FaultTolerance_AACFT/README.md

 # FaultTolerance_AACFT

 ## Introduction
-This repository contains the code for the platform mentioned in our research paper 'Towards Fault Tolerance in Multi-Agent Reinforcement Learning' along with the proposed AACFT algorithm.
+This repository contains the code for the platform mentioned in our research paper [Toward Fault Tolerance in Multi-Agent Reinforcement Learning](https://ieeexplore.ieee.org/document/11096942) along with the proposed AACFT algorithm.

 ## Usages